 All surgeons have differing levels of training, experience and expertise.
-Plastic surgeons practice cosmetic plastic and reconstructive surgery.
-To qualify as plastic surgeons a doctor must be trained through the Royal Australasian College of Surgeons (RACS), which involves a minimum of 10 years of extensive training and exams after graduation from medical school.
-Most are also members of the Australian Society of Plastic Surgeons (ASPS), a group whose members are ALL trained through RACS.
+To qualify as a plastic surgeon, a doctor must be trained through the Royal Australasian College of Surgeons (RACS) which includes a minimum of 10 years extensive training, as well as complete examinations following graduation from medical school.
+Most are also members of the Australian Society of Plastic Surgeons (ASPS), an organisation that requires all their members to be trained through RACS.

 In Australia, just about anyone with a basic medical degree is allowed to perform cosmetic surgery.
-In fact, currently there is no legislation in place which stops any doctor, even your local GP, without having undergone formal surgical training to call themselves a ‘surgeon’.
+There is currently no legislation in place that stops a doctor without formal surgical training, even your local GP, from calling themselves a ‘surgeon’.